Embedded Systems & Microcontroller Development

 Stack

-A multi-peripheral embedded systems project targeting the **ARM Cortex-M4** platform.
-The focus was on writing production-quality firmware: no blocking delays, no polling loops where interrupts work better, and full bus-level validation before declaring anything done.
+A multi-peripheral embedded systems project on the ARM Cortex-M4.
+The focus was production-quality firmware: no blocking delays, no polling loops where interrupts work better, and full bus-level validation before declaring anything done.

-This approach reduced worst-case response latency significantly and made the system ready for eventual RTOS task decomposition.
+This cut worst-case response latency and set the system up for eventual RTOS task decomposition.

 Integrated 6+ peripherals over four bus protocols: